The majority of our passengers start and finish their journey at Bodmin General and travel both of our branch lines by using our All Line Ticket.

 The main station building at Bodmin General was constructed by the Great Western Railway and opened in 1887, when the 3½-mile branch line from Bodmin Road to Bodmin was opened.
 The station is beautifully restored to reflect the 1950’s and is resplendent in the British Railways (Western Region) colour scheme of the period.
 Popular events honouring the Station’s historic origins have included Victorian Weekend and Vintage Carriages Day, and visitors are welcome to explore the station and platform and its original features on any day that the Station is open.

-This is a peaceful wayside station, set amongst beautiful scenery, located between Bodmin General and Bodmin Parkway, opened by the Bodmin & Wenford Railway in 1993.
+This is a peaceful wayside station, set amongst beautiful scenery, located between Bodmin General and Bodmin Parkway, opened by Bodmin Railway in 1993.

 There is a small picnic area at Coleslogget Halt, but no car parking here for railway users.

-Bodmin Parkway Station is operated and maintained by First Great Western Trains Limited.
+Bodmin Parkway Station is operated and maintained by Great Western Railway Limited.
 Car parking is available at the station, but this is for the exclusive use of main line passengers only.
-Bodmin & Wenford Railway trains operate from Platform 3 adjacent to the platform used by London-bound trains.
-Through tickets may be bought at all mainline stations, which includes travel on the Bodmin & Wenford Railway – just ask for tickets “….to the Bodmin & Wenford Railway” and NOT to Bodmin Parkway.
+Bodmin Railway trains operate from Platform 3 adjacent to the platform used by London-bound trains.

-The old Signalbox on the Down platform at Bodmin Parkway has been converted to a Café, which is operated by the Bodmin & Wenford Railway, providing a valuable service to main line travellers, but also to walkers and our own passengers.
-Please note, the café is accessed by stairs from the platform, and there is no provision for wheelchair users at Bodmin Parkway.
+The old Signalbox on the Down platform at Bodmin Parkway has been converted to a Coffee Shop, which is operated by Bodmin Railway, providing a valuable service to main line travellers, but also to walkers and our own passengers.
+Please note, the Coffee Shop is accessed by stairs from the platform, and there is no provision for wheelchair users at Bodmin Parkway.
 Find out more on the Access page.

-The Bodmin & Wenford Railway has built a shed at Bodmin Parkway, opened in 2007 and used primarily to store various items of rolling stock, but this is NOT open to the public.
-Adjacent to the storage shed is an 'Exchange Siding' which provides a physical link between the national railway network and the Bodmin & Wenford Railway, which is controlled by the Network Rail Signaller at Lostwithiel Signalbox.
+Bodmin Railway has built a shed at Bodmin Parkway, opened in 2007 and used primarily to store various items of rolling stock, but this is NOT open to the public.
+Adjacent to the storage shed is an ‘Exchange Siding’ which provides a physical link between the national railway network and Bodmin Railway, which is controlled by the Network Rail Signaller at Lostwithiel Signalbox.
 The link sees occasional use but cannot be used by passenger-carrying trains.

 Boscarne Junction is situated directly adjacent to the Camel Trail, a recreational footpath and cycleway, largely along the former railway trackbed which is owned and managed by Cornwall Council.
 The station has a waiting room, opened in 2010 which is available to passengers during the day that trains operate.

-Boscarne Junction station was opened by the Bodmin & Wenford Railway in 1996, though the station itself is located on the trackbed of the former Bodmin & Wadebridge Railway, opened originally in 1834 and one of the very first railways in the world.
+Boscarne Junction station was opened by Bodmin Railway in 1996, though the station itself is located on the trackbed of the former Bodmin & Wadebridge Railway, opened originally in 1834 and one of the very first railways in the world.

 The site has been a junction since 1888, when the line from Bodmin General was opened, and was once a busy place, with train services (operated by both the Great Western Railway and the Southern Railway) passing here to Wadebridge, Padstow, Bodmin, Bodmin Road and Wenfordbridge.
 However, there was never actually a station here until 1964, which only survived three years until passenger services over the line were withdrawn by British Railways.